boytchev/oops.js/README.md

 ## [https://boytchev.github.io/oops.js/](https://boytchev.github.io/oops.js/)

-<span style="font-weight:300">Licenced under CC0-1.0.
-May be used in any software,
+<span style="font-weight:300">Oops.js is licenced under CC0-1.0.
+It may be used
-with/without modifications.
-Crediting is not required, but appreciated.</span>
+in any type of software, with or without modifications.
+Crediting is not required, but is appreciated.</span>